 caol ri caol is leathann ri leathann slender with slender and broad with broad

 Consider the following examples:

 The Pronunciation of Gaelic Consonants

-The pronunciation of the broad consonants is in some cases similar to their English counterparts but there are many differences.
-The pronunciation of l n r is radically different in Gaelic and treated in a special section, although some of the sound files are located on this page.
+In some cases, the pronunciation of the broad consonants is similar to their English counterparts, but there are many differences.
+In Gaelic, the pronunciation of l n r is radically different and their pronunciation is treated in a special section, although some of the sound files are located on this page.

 The only accurate guide to the pronunciation of these sounds is the IPA representation.
-Ideally you should use these guides in conjunction with the help of a native speaker, but even without such help the IPA gives a very good guide to the pronunciation.
-Don't shun it - it is a tool especially designed for this use by professionals - accurate representation of sounds in other languages.
+Ideally, you should use these guides in conjunction with the help of a native speaker.
+But, even without such help, the IPA gives a very good guide to pronunciation.
+Don't shun it - it's a tool especially designed by professionals as a pronunciation guide, and a complete IPA chart offers an accurate representation of the sounds of the world's languages.
 See also our Rough Guide to the IPA.

 This is a devoiced and unaspirated bilabial stop.
 Devoiced means that your vocal chords are not vibrating.
-You can check this by putting your hand on your throat - if you feel vibration, it is voiced, if there is no vibration, it is devoiced.
+You can check this by putting your hand on your throat - if you feel vibration, it's voiced, if there is no vibration, it's devoiced.
 The hardcore IPA transcription is [b̊] or [p].

 Slender b is pronounced similarly to broad b, but is accompanied by a /j/ sound like the <y> in <yes> if followed by a back vowel.
 The hardcore IPA symbol for this is [b̊j].

 This is a devoiced and unaspirated dental stop.
 Dental means that the tip of your tongue touches your teeth.
 Devoiced means that your vocal chords are not vibrating.
 You can check this by putting your hand on your throat - if you feel vibration, it is voiced, if there is no vibration, it's devoiced.
 The full IPA symbol is [d̪̊] or [t̪].